POS-CWS/Misc-tools/readme.md

 * [Image sampler](#image-sampler)
 * [Metadata copier](#metadata-copier)

+Each tool is a single python file, though each requires PyQt5 installed (see the welcome page) and may require additional packages (listed below under the tool itself).
+To start a tool, run its file using Python 3.

 ## File counter

 This tool counts the number of files in the folder and each subfolder.